-Thorough testing increases the stability of our project, saves us time and money later on in bug-fixing, and increases the likelihood that our customer will be completely delighted with our product.
-A complete testing solution for the frontend is offered by Cypress and Jest.
+Thorough testing increases the stability of our project, saves us time and money later on in bug-fixing, and increases the likelihood that our customers will be completely delighted with our product.
+A complete testing solution for the front end is offered by Cypress and Jest.

-What's nice about this is how much what was tested mirrors what the user would actually encounter.
+What's nice about this is how much what has been tested mirrors what the user would actually encounter.
 The user is the entire objective of software development, thus the more we can understand their perspective, the more likely we should be to find the most significant errors in our code.

 "Time travel" is another amazing element of Cypress.
 We can see every test we've written on Cypress' automated browser, and we can just mouse over them to view a graphical representation of the outcome.
 Knowing what's breaking and when it's breaking is incredibly helpful.

 Cypress is mostly used for end-to-end testing since it can quickly analyze entire features, despite the fact that it can also be used for unit and integration testing.
 Cypress may be used to test anything that runs in a browser, making it simple to integrate with React, Angular, Vue, and other frameworks.
 Contrary to Jest and React-Testing-Library, Cypress does not include create-react-app by default.
 However, we can quickly install it using NPM or your preferred package manager.

 |If you want to enrich your career and become a professional in Cypress, then enroll in "Cypress Training".
 This course will help you to achieve excellence in this domain.|

 Jest can be used in projects that employ other technologies such as Babel, TypeScript, Node.js, React, Angular, Vue.js, Svelte, and others.
 Jest may be installed using NPM just like any other library, and it needs very minimal initial configuration.